hung-ai-dev/paper_review/TRPO.md

 - One update per trajectory is not sample efficient

 ## Minorize - maximization algorithm (MM)
 - Research questions: Does any policy update always improve the expected rewards.
+How can we optimize a policy to maximize the rewards
 => MM iteratively maximize a lower bound function approximating the expected reward locally
 ![MM algo](./TRPO/MMAlgo.jpeg)